PhPeKe/dream/README.md

 ## Neraul Style Transfer
-Nearual Style Transfer abstracts and recognizes the style of a picture and applies it to another picture.
+Neural Style Transfer abstracts and recognizes the style of a picture and applies it to another picture.

 **Dali + Sunrise**